Edgar Prib: Hannover 96

 Prib made his debut for the new club on 10 August 2013, starting the initial game of the season against VfL Wolfsburg at home, the fixture die Rote won 2–0.
 He scored twice in his 31 league games that season, also receiving 5 yellow cards.
 His club finished 10th in the Bundesliga.
 Next year, he scored against Schalke 04 helping his team win their very first match of the 2014–15 Bundesliga season, this was, however, his only goal in that competition as he injured his meniscus shortly after, reducing his number of league appearances to 20 but helping Hannover avoid relegation.
 A similar thing happened next season: Prib was ruled out with an injury early in September 2015, missing nine games in a row.
 The only difference was that the Reds finished last in the table, relegating to 2.
 Bundesliga gaining only 25 points.

 Hannover successfully returned to the top flight at the first attempt, promoting directly after finishing second in the 2016–17 2.
 Bundesliga.
 Prib played most of his team's games scoring once against his former club, Greuther Fürth.
 He also received a total of 10 bookings in that campaign.

 On 9 August 2017, Prib was appointed the club captain.
 He only played once in the 2017–18 season, spending 90 minutes in the German Cup 1st Round away fixture against Bonner SC, a game that Hannover won 6–2.
 Shortly after he was diagnosed with cruciate ligament rupture, an injury he picked up during the training.
 Prib was due to return in April, but was injured again and failed to make a single league appearance.
 On 3 May 2018, his contract was extended until May 2019.
 Prib made his comeback for Hannover on 27 April 2019, coming on as a half-time substitute in a 1–0 home win against Mainz 05 in the Bundesliga.

 Fortuna Düsseldorf

 On 1 September 2020, Prib agreed the termination of his contract with Hannover 96.
 One day later, he signed a two-year contract with Fortuna Düsseldorf.

 Manisa

 On 29 July 2022, Prib signed with Manisa in Turkey.

+Return to Greuther Fürth

+On 19 September 2023, Prib returned to Greuther Fürth, joining their reserves team in Regionalliga.